f5devcentral/f5-agility-labs-dns/docs/class2/module5/lab2.rst

-URL Database
+IPI
 ############################

-TODO: put the iRule for URL database filtering here
+TODO: put the irule for IPI DNS filtering here